 3. PERT project management

 PERT stands for Program Evaluation and Review Technique.
 This technique primarily helps in time estimates.
 Using WBS, the PERT technique breaks down tasks into detailed activities and puts that into the Gantt Charts to identify interdependent activities.

 One of the most straightforward project management techniques is using a Kanban board to manage all your projects.
 This technique creates three columns: To-do, Doing, and Done.

 Your team members can shift one task from one column to another as they finish, and it helps you manage unlimited projects.

 5. Critical Path Methods (CPM)

-CPM requires you to construct project models, including a list of all tasks duration required to complete your project and the potential dependencies, tasks, endpoints like deliverables and milestones for a given project.
+CPM requires you to construct project models, including a list of all tasks duration needed to complete your project and the potential dependencies, tasks, and endpoints like deliverables and milestones for a given project.